-- Incision care: - For incisions on the eyelids: apply erythromycin ophthalmic ointment to the incisions 3 times a day for the first 2 weeks.
-If you have an incision on the inside of your eyelid, a small amount of the ointment should be placed on the outside corner of the eyeball.
-After 2 weeks, you may begin regular scar treatments.
-For most incisions on the eyelid, this care is minimal.
+- Incision care: - Apply bacitracin ointment to the incisions 3 times a day for the first 2 weeks. weeks, you may begin regular scar treatments.
+You can find instructions for these HERE.
 The majority of incisions are closed with absorbable sutures and these do not need to be removed.
 If there are permanent sutures, these will be removed 1 week after the operation.
-Mild bruising and swelling of the eyelids is normal and will resolve. - Ice to incision: Apply an ice pack to your eyes for 15 minutes at a time, with 15 minute breaks in between, for the first 1-2 days.
+Mild bruising and swelling is normal and will resolve.
+Numbness of the face is normal as well and will improve over the course of weeks after surgery. - Ice to incision: Apply an ice pack to your eyes and cheeks for 15 minutes at a time, with 15 minute breaks in between, for the first 1-2 days.
 This will help with pain and swelling.
-If your skin is getting irritated from the cold, give yourself longer breaks. - Pain Control: For the first 2-3 days, it is usually easier to schedule non-opioid pain medications rather than waiting to see if you need them. - For the first 24 hours, do not take ibuprofen or naproxen (Advil or Aleve).
+If your skin is getting irritated from the cold, give yourself longer breaks. - Drain care: You will have 2 drains in place after surgery.
+These will usually be removed by Dr. Purnell the day after surgery.
+Empty the drains if needed and keep track of how much is coming out of each one. - Pain Control: For the first 2-3 days, it is usually easier to schedule non-opioid pain medications rather than waiting to see if you need them. - For the first 24 hours, do not take ibuprofen or naproxen (Advil or Aleve).
 Tylenol is ok to take.
 After the first 24 hours, you can take acetaminophen every 6 hours and ibuprofen (Motrin) every 6 hours, so you will get a medication every 3 hours.
-If this is not relieving the pain, you may add a dose of oxycodone. - The vast majority of patients only require opioid medication for the first 1-2 days after blepharoplasty, or even not at all.
+If this is not relieving the pain, you may add a dose of oxycodone. - The vast majority of patients only require opioid medication for the first 2-3 days after facelift, or even not at all.
 Opioid medications can result in you being more sleepy, eating and drinking poorly, and can cause constipation.
 They should only be used if necessary.

 - Other Medications: It is normal for your eyes to be quite dry after surgery.
 Use artificial tears at least 3 times a day, and as much as needed.
 At night, you should use an ocular ointment such as lacri-lube.
 Apply a small strip of ointment to the corner of your eyeball or in a small strip inside the lower eyelid.
 This will keep your eye protected overnight. - Diet: You should eat a bland diet for the first day after surgery in case you get nauseated.
-After the first night you should be able to back to eating normally. - Activity: Sleep with your head elevated for the first 2 weeks.
+After the first night you should be able to back to eating normally.
+You may not want to eat foods that are hard or chewy for a week or so until it hurts less to chew. - Activity: Sleep with your head elevated for the first 2 weeks.
 This will significantly decrease swelling and pain.
 Do not lift anything heavier than a gallon of milk for 2 weeks.
 Do not exercise for 2 weeks.
 After 2 weeks, you can slowly begin to increase your activity level.
-Do not go back to high-energy exercise for 8 weeks.
-Do not wear contacts until cleared by Dr. Purnell. - Bathing: You may shower normally with soap and water.
-This can be done as early as the day after the operation.
-Do not immerse the incisions in a bath or swimming for 2 weeks. - Follow-up appointments: Patients are typically seen 1 week and 2 weeks after the operation.
+Do not go back to high-energy exercise for 8 weeks. - Bathing: You may shower normally with soap and water.
+This can be done as early as the day after the operation after your dressing has been removed.
+Do not immerse the incisions in a bath or swimming for 2 weeks. - Follow-up appointments: Patients are typically seen the day after the operation (for drain and dressing removal) and then after 1 week, then at 2-3 weeks.